andr-nau/experiment-data-to-3D/README.md

 __Workflow:__

 Initially, an output from the experiment is current vs. voltage dependence, or I-V curve.
-Typical look of I-V curve for superconducting aluminum nanowire is shown on Fig.1.
+Typical look of I-V curve for superconducting aluminum nanowire is shown on Fig.1 (OriginLab graphics).

 ![Fig.1](https://github.com/andr-nau/experiment-data-to-3D/blob/master/Fig1.gif "IV")

 It could be not clearly visible, but IV is shifted a little bit from X=0 line, as well as from Y=0 line.
-See zoomed picture of superconducting vertical part of IV on Fig.2:
+See zoomed picture of superconducting vertical part of IV on Fig.2 (OriginLab graphics):

 ![Fig.2](https://github.com/andr-nau/experiment-data-to-3D/blob/master/Fig2.gif "IV zoom")